nikeedev/calculator.js/README.md

 Start up HTML file(index.html), and use it.

-There are many methods there!
+There are many calculation methods there, like Percentage finding, and much more!